emilbayes/hypercore-proof-of-data/README.md

   the forwarder's public key.
 This means they can lead a honest peer to believe that N peers have the data / there are N copies of the data.
-  In fact M peers can get away with 1 copy divided into N / M pieces
+  In fact M peers can get away with 1 copy divided into N / M pieces This is attempted mitigated by using signatures and mixing in the Public Key of a peer
+* Making a peer's public key valuable.
+If the public key that a peer uses has no value, there's no cost in sharing it with multiple peers, making the above attack risk free.
+Somehow trust needs to built up around the public key and in a way that sharing the secret key would be devastating to the peer.
 * A peer may fetch the data as they are requested to solve a challenge.
 This may be possible to mitigate by setting a low timeout, but with the risk of failing a peer due to high latency
+* Correlate asks and challenges and dissallow `download` (only `upload`)